Mental Health Facilities Charleston, WV

 Highland Hospital

-Highland Hospital is a mental health clinic in Charleston, West Virginia, located at 300 56th Street Se, 25304.
-Highland Hospital offers hospital inpatient treatment and residential treatment.
-Highland Hospital provides behavior modification, individual psychotherapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
-Highland Hospital also supports people with PTSD, seniors or older adults and transitional age young adults.
-Some other services provided by Highland Hospital include intensive case management, illness management and recovery and education services.
+Highland Hospital is a mental health treatment center in Charleston, WV, located at 300 56th Street Se, 25304 zip code area.
+Highland Hospital provides hospital inpatient treatment and residential treatment.
+Highland Hospital offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Highland Hospital also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services at Highland Hospital consist of case management, family psychoeducation and illness management and recovery.

 Learn More